 If new to a chiropractic sports massage, there will be a little soreness for up to 48 hours afterward.
 There might also be a thirsty or weak feeling as the body works to remove toxins and begin the healing process.
 Taking a hot bath/shower and keeping the body hydrated will help the process.

 The difference between a sports and deep tissue massage

 If experiencing knots in the muscles, a deep tissue massage could be the best option.
 This type of massage is designed to untangle knots, tightness, and soreness from a set of muscles caused by overexertion.
 However, a deep tissue massage could be part of the chiropractic sports massage treatment plan.

-A chiropractic sports massage can last about an hour, but it could be a short 30-minute session for those that have already gone through the initial treatment and are getting regular therapy.
-Everyone is different, individuals should discuss which session type works better for them with the massage therapist or chiropractor.
-Our chiropractor and physical therapy team are highly skilled professionals at addressing the source of pain and using a variety of techniques to help heal the body.
+A chiropractic sports massage can last about an hour, but it could be a short 30-minute session for those who have already undergone the initial treatment and are getting regular therapy.
+Everyone is different; individuals should discuss which session type works better for them with the massage therapist or chiropractor.
+Our chiropractor and physical therapy team are highly skilled professionals at addressing the source of pain and using various techniques to help heal the body.
 A chiropractor can also advise on exercise, stretching programs, and diet to help improve performance and help to prevent further and new injury/s.

 Weight loss leveling off is normal